 A Permanent Supportive Housing Development for Veterans, led by Swords to Plowshares

-Swords to Plowshares has acquired and is rehabilitating 1035 Van Ness Avenue into 124 permanently affordable homes for veterans—each a studio apartment equipped with a private bathroom and kitchenette.
+Swords to Plowshares has acquired and is rehabilitating 1035 Van Ness Avenue into 124 permanently affordable homes for veterans—each studio apartment equipped with a private bathroom and kitchenette.
 The site will offer 24/7 front desk coverage and an array of on-site supportive services, meals and activities.

 This adaptive-reuse project transforms a former senior care facility into dignified housing with community spaces, courtyards, and accessible amenities.
 Every resident will have a private apartment and access to comprehensive support—including case management, peer counseling, mental health care, in-home habitability support, transportation to medical appointments, healthcare navigation, community-building activities, and daily meals provided by Project Open Hand and Centro Latino.